Tax

 Harmonized Sales Tax Provinces

 Not all provinces in Canada have adopted the HST system.
-Let’s take a look at the provinces that use HST and their specific rates:
+Here are the provinces that use HST and their rates:

 1. Ontario: 13% HST (5% federal + 8% provincial)